Azure-Samples/ms-identity-java-servlet-webapp-authentication/README.md

     resp.sendRedirect(redirectUrl);
     ```

     - **AuthorizationRequestUrlParameters**: Parameters that must be set in order to build an AuthorizationRequestUrl.
     - **REDIRECT_URI**: Where AAD B2C will redirect the browser (along with auth code) after collecting user credentials.
     - **SCOPES**: [Scopes](https://docs.microsoft.com/en-us/azure/active-directory-b2c/access-tokens#scopes) are permissions requested by the application.
       - Normally, the three scopes `openid profile offline_access` would suffice for receiving an ID Token response.
       - However, MSAL4J requires all responses from AAD B2C to also contain an Access Token.
       - In order for AAD B2C to dispense an access token as well as an ID Token, the request must include an additional resource scope.
       - Since this app doesn't actually require an external resource scope, it adds its own client ID as a fourth scope in order to receive an access token.
       - Full list of scopes requested by the app can be found in the [authentication.properties file](./src/main/resources/authentication.properties).
     - **ResponseMode.QUERY**: AAD can return the response as form params in an HTTP POST request or as query string params in an HTTP GET request.
     - **Prompt.SELECT_ACCOUNT**: AAD B2C should ask the user to select the account that they intend to authenticate against.
-      - **state**: a variable the app sets uniquely to this session on each token request, and destroys after receiving the corresponding AAD redirect callback.
-Ensures that AAD responses to the [/auth_redirect endpoint](.src/main/java/com/microsoft/azuresamples/authenticationb2c/AADRedirectServlet.java) actually originated from our server to prevent CSRF attacks.
+    - **state**: a unique variable set by the app into the session on each token request, and destroyed after receiving the corresponding AAD redirect callback.
+The state variable ensures that AAD requests to the [/auth_redirect endpoint](src/main/java/com/microsoft/azuresamples/authenticationb2c/AADRedirectServlet.java) are actually from AAD authorization requests originating from this app and this session, thereby preventing CSRF attacks.
-      - **nonce**: a variable the app sets uniquely to this session on each token request, and destroys after receiving the corresponding token.
-This nonce is transcribed to the resulting tokens AAD, thereby ensuring to our app that there is no token-replay attack occuring.
+    - **nonce**: a unique variable set by the app into the session on each token request, and destroyed after receiving the corresponding token.
+This nonce is transcribed to the resulting tokens dispensed AAD, thereby ensuring that there is no token-replay attack occurring.

 1. The user is presented with a sign-in prompt by Azure Active Directory B2C.
 If the sign-in attempt is successful, the user's browser is redirected to our app's redirect endpoint.
 A valid request to this endpoint will contain an [**authorization code**](https://docs.microsoft.com/en-us/azure/active-directory-b2c/authorization-code-flow).
 1. Our ConfidentialClientApplication instance then exchanges this authorization code for an ID Token and Access Token from Azure Active Directory B2C.